noface-0/Geoestimation/README.md

     <img src="imgs/aptinf1.png" alt="image" width="400" height="400">

-    - The results from the run were okay for some categories like smaller suburban houses, but the model failed to detect larger buildings like apartments and commercial buildings.
+    - The results from the run Ire okay for some categories like smaller suburban houses, but the model failed to detect larger buildings like apartments and commercial buildings.
 The model also failed to detect buildings with complex shapes.
 - **Resnext50 + Unet with 3 training epoch and data augementation:**
   - **Results:**